Meseira/gedit-jshint/README.md

 Notes
 -----

 For now, the plugin only checks JavaScript source code with the JSHint default parameters.
 Allowing to modify the options is in the TODO list and will be available soon, hopefully.
+However, [inline configuration][10] can be used to set JSHint options.

 License
 -------